Female Chemistry: Great Women of STEM (Series 1)

 Clients & Collections:

-Companies like RBC believe in the power of art to enrich our lives and enhance our communities.
-My portrait collection - Great Women of Nova Scotia: The Nova Scotia Nine - was acquired by the Royal Bank of Canada for their National Art Collection.
-It captures social leaders, innovators and athletes who accomplished great things on Nova Scotia soil; they broke old barriers, built new bridges and paved new paths - female pioneers whose unique contributions to Nova Scotia – and Canadian history – are not well known.
+The Royal Bank of Canada and Dalhousie School of Medicine believe in the power of art to enrich our lives and enhance our communities.
+Read more about my most recent portrait collection of medical innovators here.
+Or find out about my Great Women of Nova Scotia: The Nova Scotia Nine (NS9) portrait collection - acquired by RBC for their National Art Collection - here.
+The NS9 collections captures social leaders, innovators and athletes who accomplished great things on Nova Scotia soil; they broke old barriers, built new bridges and paved new paths - female pioneers whose unique contributions to Nova Scotia – and Canadian history – are not well known.
 They are on view now at RBC Dominion Securities boardroom in Purdy’s Wharf, Halifax.

 My new portrait collections honor Great Women of STEM; unsung female innovators in the fields of Science, Technology, Engineering and Math.
 This Is Women’s Work: